posted on 19 Nov 2002, 15:18; level: Advanced; tool: PHP 3.0;

 How does it work...

 We will store daily page views, unique visitors and old visitors number.
-In the beginning of each page we should perform two tasks:

 1.)
 Read cookie received from browser and update statistics information.